 Hooker is Professor of Operations Research and T. Jerome Holleran

 Professor of Business Ethics and Social Responsibility at Carnegie Mellon

-has since held several visiting posts, most recently at
+University.
+He has also held several visiting posts, most recently at

 the London School of Economics and the State University of Campinas,

 Brazil.
 He holds doctoral degrees in philosophy and operations

-Hooker has published 170+ articles, 7 books, and 5 edited volumes in
+Hooker has published 160+ articles, 8 books, and 6 edited volumes in

 operations research, constraint programming, ethics, cross-cultural